oneeve8/kobble-data/content/Tutorial2.md

 2. And how to add a video to a Markdown File.

-You will also learn how to retrieve information from your GitHu
+You will also learn how to retrieve information from your GitHub account.

-This tutorial video may also give you ideas on creating your own wiki knowledge base, as well as some content management ideas.
+This tutorial video may also give you ideas for creating your own wiki knowledge base, as well as some content management ideas.